-Much in demand as a clinician and lecturer, Nicole's dissertation, The Girls in the Band: Women's Perspectives on Gender Stereotyping in the Music Classroom, has been presented at national conferences in Colorado, Wyoming, and Hawaii, published in the online magazine GEMS (Gender, Education, and Music Studies), and cited in Dr. Estelle Jorgensen's book, The Art of Teaching Music (2008).
+Much in demand as a clinician and lecturer, Nicole's dissertation, The Girls in the Band: Women's Perspectives on Gender Stereotyping in the Music Classroom, has been presented at national conferences in Colorado, Wyoming, and Hawaii, reviewed in the online magazine GEMS (Gender, Education, and Music Studies), and cited in Dr. Estelle Jorgensen's book, The Art of Teaching Music (2008).
 Articles focused on pedagogy, performance techniques, and entrepreneurship have been published in Colorado Flutist, International Tuba-Euphonium Association Journal, The Flute View, Flute Talk, Careers in Music, and the National Flute Association's Pedagogy Anthology, Volume II.
 She is also a regular reviewer for Flutist Quarterly, the publication of the National Flute Association.

 Through her years of experience developing a multi-faceted portfolio career, Nicole has recently begun accepting clients as a career coach.
 Her individual and team career coaching sessions focus on helping emerging professional musicians create their unique artistic identities and successfully navigate their careers.

 Nicole holds degrees from University of Illinois (BM), Michigan State University (MM), and Indiana University (DM).
 She is grateful to have studied with Kathryn Lukas, Richard Sherman, Alexander Murray, and Jan Boland.
 Her live performances have been broadcast on NPR affiliate stations in Michigan, Minnesota, Wyoming, and Colorado, where she had a recurring role as both writer and performer in the series, Telling Stories.
-She has recorded for ACA Digital, Albany, and Centaur Record labels and also maintains a blog chronicling her travels called DrinkFoodTravel.
+She has recorded for ACA Digital, Albany, and Centaur Record labels and also maintains a blog for flutists of all ages.
 Nicole performs exclusively on Altus flutes and is an Altus Performing Artist.

 Copyright © 2014 Nicole Riner.
 All Rights Reserved.